lvgl/docs_old/en/trans_txt/object-types/label.md.txt

 ### Draw background
 You can enable to draw a background for the label with `lv_label_set_body_draw(label, draw)`

+The background will be larger in every direction with `body.padding.top/bottom/left/right` values.
+However, the background is drawn only "virtually" and doesn't make the label really larger.
+There for when the label is positioned the label's coordinates will be taken into account and not background's.

 ### Text recolor
 In the text, you can use commands to re-color parts of the text.
 For example: `"Write a #ff0000 red# word"`.
 This feature can be enabled individually for each label by `lv_label_set_recolor()` function.